noir-lang/noir/docs/docs/language_concepts/03_ops.md

 Noir has no support for the logical operators `||` and `&&`.
 This is because encoding the short-circuiting that these operators require can be inefficient for Noir's backend.
-Instead you can use the bitwise operators `|` and `&` which operate indentically for booleans, just without the short-circuiting.
+Instead you can use the bitwise operators `|` and `&` which operate identically for booleans, just without the short-circuiting.

 ```rust